The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 A little less than two years after that sweltering summer of 1989 concluded, Timmy Boom was already the top pitcher in Hempfield as a high school freshman.

-Because he found out the hard way that once Little League becomes business, there’s no turning back.
+Because he found out the hard way once Little League becomes Big Business, there’s no turning back.